Trigonometry to Begin With

 Example to find the third side of the Triangle

 Tan 30 = .57735.
-Well, that’s interesting, we’ve seen something like that number before !
+Well, that is interesting, because we have seen something like that number before !
 This is because all of this is in some way interconnected, which we shall see.

 How do sides relate ?

-Now, even though we don’t need to, seeing we now have the lengths of all three sides, let’s see how the opposite relates to the hypotenuse.
-The function that does this is the sine, which is the ratio we get when we divide the opposite by the hypotenuse.
-The sine of 30° equals .5, so what this tells us, is, that with respect to an angle of thirty degrees, the length of the opposite is exactly .5, or half that of the hypotenuse.
+Now, even though we don’t need to, seeing we now have the lengths of all three sides, let us see how the Opposite relates to the Hypotenuse.
+The function that does this is the Sine, which is the ratio we get when we divide the Opposite by the Hypotenuse.
+The sine of 30° equals .5, so what this tells us, is, that with respect to an angle of thirty degrees, the length of the Opposite is exactly .5, or half that of the Hypotenuse.
 2.887 × 2 = 5.774 ( remember that these numbers have been rounded up and down, so sometimes we get a bit of a rounding error )

 But some Ratios do have their Limitations

 This stands to reason, if you imagine an angle acting like a kind of hinge - just as a door does - and this is the same sort of thing, which gives doors their usefulness.
-As you open a door, the gap between it and the side of the wall increases so you can step through.
+As you open a door, the gap between it and the door jamb closest to where the handle is when the door is shut, increases so that you can step through.
 But also, the angle formed at the door hinge end also increases.

-Basically, the trigonometric ratios tangent, cosine and sine are used to find angles if you know lengths, and lengths if you know angles.
-If you know all three lengths, then you can find all the angles, but knowing all the angles won’t necessarily give you any of the lengths if you have no scale to work with.
+Basically, the Trigonometric Ratios, i.e., Tangent, Cosine and Sine are used to find angles if you know lengths, and lengths if you know angles.
+If you know all three lengths, then you can find all the angles, but knowing all the angles won’t necessarily give you any of the lengths if you have no scale to work with, which is the principle behind Similar Triangles.
+To scale such a Triangle, therefore, You need at least one length, but once You have that length, with all three angles, You can then work out all of the rest.

-As to these lengths, we know that for right angled triangles, Pythgoras’ Theorem holds true.
-We shall tackle him in the next Hub, as what he teaches us relates to Trigonometry, The most basic of these triangles where all three sides are whole numbers is the 3 : 4 : 5 triangle, where 3² + 4² = 5².
+As to these lengths, we know that for Right Angled Triangles, Pythgoras’ Theorem holds true.
+We shall tackle him in the next Hub, as what he teaches us relates to Trigonometry, The most basic of these Triangles, that is, the one with the shortest whole number values, where all three sides are whole numbers, is the 3 : 4 : 5 triangle, where 3² + 4² = 5².

 Now, knowing all three of these sides, we can actually work out its interior angles.
 One of them, the largest, opposite the side that has a length of five, is 90°.
-Let’s draw the triangle to see what we mean:
+Let us draw the Triangle to see what we mean :

-So let’s say we want the top angle, opposite the side that is four inches long.
-This will be the middle sized angle, and if we look, we see that if we take its opposite ( = 4 ), and divide this by the hypotenuse ( = 5 ) opposite ÷ hypotenuse = sine, and 4 ÷ 5 = .8.
-So what we do is use our calculator to find the angle that has a sine equal to .8.
+So let us now say we want the top angle, opposite the side that is four inches long.
+This will be the middle sized angle, and if we look, we see that if we take its Opposite ( = 4 ), and divide this by the Hypotenuse ( = 5 ), and from before we understand that Opposite ÷ Hypotenuse = Sine, and 4 ÷ 5 = .8.
+So what we do is use our calculator to find the angle that has a Sine equal to .8.

-Next, we could work the other angle out in a similar fashion, or we realise, that this answer and our third angle add up to ninety, so we subtract 53.13° from 90°, to get 36.87°.
+Next, we could work the other angle out in a similar fashion, or we realise, that this answer and our third angle add up to ninety, so we subtract 53.13° from 90°, to get 36.87°, or we do both to verify it - we add them up, then we also find the Arcus Sine value of .6, or the Arcus Cosine of .8, and all three values should correspond.

 For right angled triangles, there are two separate but very closely related topics, Trigonometry, which we have just had a good look at, and to come, Pythagoras' Theorem, where we in particular shall look at the concept touched upon here with the 3:4:5 triangle, which is that of the Pythagorean Triplet.